NYU-ImmersiveAudio/ScanIR/README.md

 ### Setup
 Once all required components are installed just download the git and open the folder through MATLAB.
 To run ScanIR, click on the file ScanIR.m and run the script to start the GUI.
+When using external audio cards to connect microphone and loudspeakers please connect them prior to starting MATLAB.
+At the present moment, the same device needs to be used for input and output.

 ### Hardware required for step-motor system
 -  [ARDUINO UNO microcontroller](https://store.arduino.cc/arduino-uno-rev3)